spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/7-batch/2-sftp-to-jdbc.md

 #### Inspect Job Executions

-After data is received and the batch job runs, it will be recorded as a Job Execution.
-We can view job executions by for example issuing the following command in the Spring Cloud Data Flow shell:
+After data is received and the batch job runs, it is recorded as a job execution.
+We can view job executions by, for example, issuing the following command in the Spring Cloud Data Flow shell:

 ```bash
 dataflow:>job execution list